rakun-lang/rakun/test/project_erlang/README.md

 - Importing packages
   - Specified in config.dependencies
   - Specified in config.dev-dependencies
-- Compilation of Gleam code
+- Compilation of Rakun code
   - in src
   - in test
 - Compilation of locally defined Erlang modules